AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/target-vec.md

 # Add Adobe Target's Visual Experience Composer (VEC)

-In this lesson, we will enable the Target Visual Experience Composer (VEC) for Mobile apps.
+In this lesson, you will enable the Target Visual Experience Composer (VEC) for Mobile apps.

 [Adobe Target](https://marketing.adobe.com/resources/help/en_US/target/) is the Adobe Experience Cloud solution that provides everything you need to tailor and personalize your customers' experience, so you can maximize revenue on your web and mobile sites, apps, social media, and other digital channels.

 The Visual Experience Composer (VEC) for Native Mobile Apps lets you create activities and personalize content on native mobile apps in a do-it-yourself fashion without continuous development dependencies and app-release cycles.

+>[!WARNING] The Visual Experience Composer for mobile apps is currently in Beta.
+You are encouraged to evaluate its capabilities, but we do not recommend launching real activities in your production app at this time.

 In the lesson [Add Extensions](launch-add-extensions.md), you added the Target VEC extension to your Launch property.
 In the lesson [Install the Mobile SDK](launch-install-the-mobile-sdk.md) you imported the extension into the sample application.
 Only a few minor updates are required to start setting up activities in Target's mobile visual experience composer!